Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Definitions

-In linear dynamical systems, the spectral theory is well developed, see e.g. \cite{KH95,SS94,CL99,LP08,LZ17,Rue82,Man83,LL10}.
+In linear dynamical systems, spectral theory is well developed: see e.g. \cite{KH95,SS94,CL99,LP08,LZ17,Rue82,Man83,LL10}.
 The main objective of this theory is to characterize asymptotic properties of linear dynamical systems.
-Lyapunov numbers play an important role which measure the average rate of separation of orbits starting from nearby initial points and describe the local stability of orbits and chaotic behavior of dynamical systems. \emph{The functions $ \lambda_s $, $ \lambda_u $ appeared in our definition of (A) (B) condition are related with the Lyapunov numbers}.
-The spectral spaces are the spaces that are invariant under the dynamical system and that every orbit starting from these spaces has the same asymptotic behavior. \emph{The fibers of the bundle $ X, Y $ in our setting are related with these spaces and the functions $ \alpha $, $ \beta $ in the definition of (A) (B) condition describe how the fibers are approximately invariant}.
-The robustness of (A) (B) condition is not clear but since the Lipschitz condition (A$ ' $) (B$ ' $) implies (A) (B) in some contexts (see \autoref{lem:a3} and \autoref{lem:cp}), the (A) (B) condition has some `open condition' property.
-We do not give the corresponding condition in a geometry way associated with tangent fields, however, see \cite{MS88, Zel14} for some such results.
+Lyapunov numbers play an important role in measuring the average rate of separation of orbits starting from nearby initial points, and describing the local stability of orbits and chaotic behavior of dynamical systems. \emph{The functions $ \lambda_s $, $ \lambda_u $ appearing in our definition of the (A) (B) condition are related to Lyapunov numbers}.
+The spectral spaces are invariant under the dynamical system and every orbit starting from these spaces has the same asymptotic behavior. \emph{The fibers of the bundles $ X, Y $ in our setting are related to these spaces and the functions $ \alpha $, $ \beta $ in the (A) (B) condition describe how the fibers are approximately invariant}.
+The robustness of the (A) (B) condition is not clear but since the Lipschitz condition (A$ ' $) (B$ ' $) implies the (A) (B) condition in some contexts (see \autoref{lem:a3} and \autoref{lem:cp}), the (A) (B) condition has some `open condition' property.
+We do not give the corresponding condition in a geometric way associated with tangent fields, but see \cite{MS88, Zel14} for some such results.